michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_
 -->

-Simply put, the problem is to develop the "brain" of a robot that takes as input only the number of free squares to its left, front, and right sides given to it by three sensors, and automatically traverse a maze to any one of the maze's four _goal squares_, which are the four squares in the center of the maze.
+Simply put, the problem is to develop the "brain" of a robot that takes as input only the number of free squares to its left, front, and right sides given to it by three sensors, and automatically traverse a maze to any one of the maze's four goal squares, which are the four squares in the center of the maze.

-The robot will always begin at location (0,0) (shown in red in the diagrams in [Datasets]) facing upwards (`self.heading=='up'`).
+The robot will always begin at location (0,0) (shown in red in the diagrams in [DataExploration]) facing upwards (`self.heading=='up'`).
 The other constraint on the problem is that the robot is only allowed to make the following movements once per time step:

 * It can rotate either -90, 0, or  90 degrees
 * It can move no more than 3 squares

 The robot successfully traverses the maze when it has entered anyone of the four squares in the center of the maze.
-These will be called the _goal squares_ (shown below in red in the diagrams in [Datasets]) in this proposal.
+These will be called the goal squares (shown below in red in the diagrams in [DataExploration]).

 There is an overall time step limitation: The robot gets a total of 1000 time steps to traverse the maze.
 As is described in [Metrics], it will perform two runs that must total no greater than 1000 time steps.